babybuddy/babybuddy/README.md

 Executes Baby Buddy's suite of tests.

-:exclamation: Tests require static files to be collected, it may be necessary to execute ``gulp build && gulp collectstatic`` before tests (if static files have changed).
-Gulp also passes along non-overlapping arguments for this command, however individual tests cannot be run with this command.
-`python manage.py test` can be used for individual test execution.
+Gulp also passes along non-overlapping arguments for this command, however individual tests cannot be run with this command. `python manage.py test` can be used for individual test execution.